JoshInOnePiece/Quantum-Circuits-with-ITensor.jl/README.md

 ## Running Initial Simulation
 Now we are ready to start simulating circuits!
 Go into the Simulatin Circuits folder and copy the code in the SimulationFile.jl folder and paste it into the julia terminal and press enter.
 The simulation will start and there will printed output to show the progress of the simulation.
 Once the simulation is complete, the outputs for each circuit will be in the IO Files/Output Files folder with the corresponding file names.
 Additionally, scatterplots for the Sz measurements v.s. time for the TEBD and variational ansantz circuit are located in IO Files/Scatterplots folder. <br>

-Sample of when Simulation Code is ran:
+Sample of when Simulation Code is ran:<br>
 ![Sample-Of-Running-Simulation-Code](Images/Complete%20Run%20of%20Simulation%20Code.png) <br><br>

 To rerun the simulation, you must copy and paste the code from SimulationFile.jl and paste it into the Julia Terminal.
 We must do this since there is no way to run julia files in the terminal unlike java and c files.
 On the bright side, when you rerun the code is it much faster.